AyushKumar-FSD/nayepankh-foundation/README.md

 This repository was created for educational and professional internship purposes.

-All NGO-related content, logos, certificates, photographs, organizational information, and branding belong to **NayePankh Foundation** and are used solely for website development and presentation purposes.
+All NGO-related content, logos, certificates, photographs, organizational information and branding belong to **NayePankh Foundation** and are used solely for website development and presentation purposes.

 No ownership claim is made over the organization's intellectual property.